Tokyo Babylon: Reception

-The Tokyo Babylon manga has been popular, with its English releases often appearing on Diamond Comic Distributors' lists of best-selling comics.
-It received generally positive critical response with the writers from Manga Bookshelf and Mania Entertainment referring to it as one of Clamp's best works based on the social themes reflected in the main cast whose traits, while found stereotypical at first, are developed across the story.
+The Tokyo Babylon manga series has been popular, with its English releases often appearing on Diamond Comic Distributors' lists of best-selling comics.
+The series is credited for being one of the first onmyoji manga.
+It received generally positive critical response with the writers from Manga Bookshelf and Mania Entertainment referring to it as one of Clamp's best works based on the social themes reflected in the main cast whose traits, are developed across the story.
+In "Subaru Sumeragi and the dark side of total empathy in Tokyo Babylon", Anime Feminist claims that while Subaru's characterization heavily relies on empathy, Clamp appears to send a message to the readers using Subaru as an audience surrogate that it is important for everybody to value themselves too although empathy on itself does not qualify as negative trait.

 Besides its focus on supernatural events, the series is famous for exploring young homosexual romance, shonen ai, seen in the interactions between Subaru and Seishiro.
-In Manga: The Complete Guide, Jason Thompson commented the manga is well known in the West for being one of the most famous and first portrayals of a homosexual relationship.
+In Manga: The Complete Guide, Jason Thompson commented that the manga is well known in the West for being one of the most famous and first portrayals of a homosexual relationship.
 Comic Book Resources regarded Tokyo Babylon as one of Clamp's most famous works despite lacking an anime.
 They also cited the tragic relationship between Subaru and Seishiro as one of its biggest strengths.

 When the series was reaching its climax, Wings editor Miki Ishikawa remembers receiving several letters from fans asking for a happy ending.
 Once the series ended, more letters expressed sadness and shock over the tragic ending; fans wanted more explanations of Hokuto's fate.
 Regarding this character, Ishikawa considered her popularity an exception, considering most readers tend to be more attracted to the series' male characters.
-The writers from Manga Book Shelf noted that the series' open ending has also been a subject of criticism with fans, but Seishiro's dark revelation, despite how obvious it seems, had a major impact on the reader.
-The tragic ending portrayed in the ending made Anime News Network comment that Subaru is, "treated like absolute crap despite being one of the purest boys in anime and manga".
+The writers from Manga Book Shelf noted that the series' open ending has also been a subject of controversie with fans, but Seishiro's dark revelation, despite how it seems, had a major impact on the reader.
+The tragic ending portrayed in the final volume made Anime News Network comment that Subaru is, "treated like absolute crap despite being one of the purest boys in anime and manga".
 Regarding Subaru's darker characterization in the finale, Rebecca Silverman from Anime News Network says he "became" Seishiro.
 Silverman commented that this change is paralleled in their next work, xxxHolic, where its lead character Kimihiro Watanuki, began to act like his former boss Yuko Ichihara.